A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Comparison of both definitions

-Since the top and bottom face are localization sequences, applying $\Kb_-$ yields a commutative cube with top and bottom face being bicartesian.
+where the top square comes from the localization sequence of the closed embedding, and the lower square corresponds to the short exact sequence of stable $\infty$-categories Since the top and bottom face are localization sequences, applying $\Kb_-$ yields a commutative cube with top and bottom face being bi-cartesian.
 In particular, we obtain a commutative triangle relating the boundary maps of the bottom and top face:

-Applying this comparison $n$ times, we see that $\Kb_{\pi_*\calk^n}$ is equivalent to $\pi_*\partial_{\mathcal{Z}^{\text{loc}}_{X_A,\xi_A}}$. \end{proof}
+Applying this comparison $n$ times, we see that $\Kb_{\pi_*\calk^n}$ is equivalent to $\pi_*\partial_n \circ \cdots \circ \partial_1$. \end{proof}